Niveamans/Frontend/README.md

 # Helth.
-Patient Management System
+A Patient management solution that solves the issue of data interoperability and accessibility in the healthcare industry.

 ## Abstract